geoffdavis/esphome-mitsubishiheatpump/README.md

       then:
         - lambda: 'id(hp).set_remote_temperature(x);'
 ```
+One issue that you might have here is that, after some amount of time with no update from the
+external temperature sensor, the heat pump will revert back to its internal temperature.
+You can prevent this by [adding a `heartbeat` filter](https://github.com/geoffdavis/esphome-mitsubishiheatpump/issues/31#issuecomment-1207115352)
+to the sensor, which will keep reminding the heat pump of the external sensor value.

+Also, if your external sensor is in Fahrenheit, you will have to [convert the value to Celsius](https://github.com/geoffdavis/esphome-mitsubishiheatpump/issues/31#issuecomment-1207115352).

-Alternatively you could define a
+Alternatively, you could define a
 [service](https://www.esphome.io/components/api.html#user-defined-services)
-that HomeAssistant can call:
+that Home Assistant can call:

 ```yaml
 api: